keithrozario/lambda-cache/README.md

 ![Screenshot](docs/images/lambda_cache.png)

-_lambda-cache_ helps you cache data within your Lambda function **across** invocations.
+_lambda-cache_ helps you cache data in your Lambda function **across** invocations.
 The package utilizes the internal memory of the lambda function's [execution context](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html) to assist in caching, which in turn:

 * Reduces load on back-end systems
 * Reduces the execution time of the lambda